TheRobBrennan/explore-elixir/elixir-lang.org/getting-started/01-introduction/README.md

 + Instead of asking “how to do X in Elixir”, ask “how to solve Y in Elixir”.
 In other words, don’t ask how to implement a particular solution, instead describe the problem at hand.
 Stating the problem gives more context and less bias for a correct answer.

-+ In case things are not working as expected, please include as much information as you can in your report, for example: your Elixir version, the code snippet and the error message alongside the error stacktrace.
++ In case things are not working as expected, please include as much information as you can in your report, for example, your Elixir version, the code snippet and the error message alongside the error stack trace.
 Use sites like Gist to paste this information.